 A VPS hosting provider can host several VPSs on a single server at once, which they can often provide at a slight mark-up relative to selling a whole server.
 You only pay for the resources you use, and all VPS hosting is split between managed and unmanaged hosting, with managed VPS hosting seeing IT professionals maintain, manage, and update your hosting for you, via configurations, security updates, and data backups.

 On the other hand, self-managed VPS hosting means you're responsible for everything, which requires a high level of technical experience, though it's extremely configurable and customizable if you have that knowledge.
 While you do share hardware with other users, you've got your own operating system and complete control of the configuration of your particular server.

 Flexibility as the end game

-One of the best things about VPS hosting is that it’s extremely flexible.
-Since your server space is fully isolated, you can install whatever operating system you want.
+One of the main advantages of VPS hosting is its high levels of flexibility.
+Because your server space is fully isolated, you can install whatever operating system you want.
 In fact, multiple businesses operating independent VPSs on a single server can each run different operating systems and different software.

 Your VPS space can be fully managed, or you can be left on your own to develop apps and build your own cybersecurity system.
 On top of that, since your computing space is a virtual carve-out from a larger server, you can easily scale up or down as needed.
 That’s a big advantage if you need to quickly adapt to spikes in web traffic or add resources for a short-term development project.